Customizing Omarchy with Ruby

 else

-puts "Adding Omarchy overrides loaded"
+puts "Adding Omarchy overrides"

 File.write(config_file, config_line, mode: 'a+')